 Candy consumption contributes to a low healthy eating score.
 In spite of its mission to promote agribusiness, the USDA recommends less frequent consumption of sugar-containing foods.
 Greece, where a health agency formulates the guidelines, goes one step further and recommends nuts and fruits over candy bars and sweets.
-Interestingly enough, though, a candy bar still contains more antioxidants than most animal products.
-Chocolate (containing cocoa phytonutrients) was recently associated with a relief of chronic fatigue syndrome.
-Dates, cocoa, and date-sweetened pumpkin pie are healthy alternatives to junk food.
-These healthy sweets are not only tasty but also contain high levels of antioxidants.
-Licorice consumption should be moderated, especially during pregnancy.
+Interestingly enough, though, a candy bar still contains more antioxidants than many foods people eat.
+Chocolate (containing cocoa phytonutrients) was recently associated with a relief of chronic fatigue syndrome although it is one of the most calorically dense foods we can eat, so best to stick to cocoa itself.
+Dates, cocoa, raisins, and date-sweetened pumpkin pie are healthy alternatives to junk food.
+These healthy sweets are not only tasty, but also contain high levels of antioxidants.
+Licorice consumption should be limited, especially during pregnancy.